Therme Group: Thermen & Badewelt Sinsheim (Sinsheim, Baden-Württemberg)

+Thermen & Badewelt Sinsheim is a thermal bath and sauna complex in Sinsheim (Rhein-Neckar district) that opened on 19 December 2012.
+It features a palm-themed bathing hall and a large sauna offering; in 2013, Der Spiegel reported that the venue received recognition from Guinness World Records for what was described as the world's largest sauna (“Koi-Sauna”), with the article noting its scale and aquarium-facing design.

+Badeparadies Schwarzwald (Titisee-Neustadt, Baden-Württemberg)

+Badeparadies Schwarzwald is a leisure and wellness water complex in Titisee-Neustadt, in Germany's Black Forest, which opened on 11 December 2010.
+It comprises multiple areas including a palm-oasis bathing zone and additional wellness/sauna facilities; local business coverage has cited the venue as attracting over 720,000 guests per year.

 Therme Bad Vilbel (Germany)

 Located near Frankfurt, Therme Bad Vilbel will feature thermal bathing, wellness zones, restaurants, and green parkland.
 The design emphasizes sustainability and urban integration.

 Therme Manchester (United Kingdom)

-Planned as one of the UK’s largest wellbeing attractions, Therme Manchester received planning approval in 2020 following public consultation.
+Planned as one of the UK's largest wellbeing attractions, Therme Manchester received planning approval in 2020 following public consultation.
 The £400million facility is backed by Therme Horizon, the CVC joint venture.
 It has been described by local officials as a “transformative cultural and wellness hub.”
-The location will be double the size of the Bucharest location, and will include 20 on-site saunas, 25 water slides, 20 restaurants, and colorful botanic gardens.
-Sustainable construction is being implemented, including utilizing locally-sourced materials, air source heat pumps, on-site 3D printing of building components, and reducing waste and emissions with accelerated delivery.
-The destination is projected to create around 2,500 construction jobs, and will employ 650 staff to operate the resort.A Beyond Groundbreaking launch ceremony in September 2025 brought together politicians, partners and community members to celebrate the beginning of the construction work for the first UK city-based wellbeing resort.
+The location will be double the size of the Bucharest location, and will include 20 on-site saunas, 25 water slides, 20 restaurants, and colorful botanic gardens set to open in 2028.
+Sustainable construction is being implemented, including utilizing locally sourced materials, air source heat pumps, on-site 3D printing of building components, and reducing waste and emissions with accelerated delivery.
+The destination is projected to create around 2,500 construction jobs, and will employ 650 staff to operate the resort.
+A Beyond Groundbreaking launch ceremony in September 2025 brought together politicians, partners and community members to celebrate the beginning of the construction work for the first UK city-based wellbeing resort.